ercintorun/Oracle_Cloud_Free_Tier_Wireguard/readme.md

     $ sudo ./wireguard-install.sh

 ![Wireguard_config](wireguard_config.png)
+You need to enter your servers assigned public address to the "public address" section.

-Also you need to allow incoming request to the server
+Also you need to allow incoming wireguard requests to the server  on the oracle cloud portal.

 Go to  --> Networking - Virtual Cloud Networks - select your network - on the left menu select  "security-list" e and  default security list  - ingress rules - add ingress rules
 Allow  source ip "::/0" and dest port "51820" for udp